 A recent discovery among the student files reveals that Herabai also registered as a student at LSE.
 The file indicates that between 1919 and 1922 Herabai followed the Social Science Course and took classes in economics.
 These included a course on the British constitution and Principles of Economics.
 However Herabai had not sat any exams and on her departure in 1923 she asked for a certificate to prove she had attended the courses.
 The certificate, signed by LSE Director, William Beveridge, was dated 6 December 1923.
 It concludes: “She was in every way an admirable student”.

 Following their return to India, Herabai was much occupied with caring for her husband who had lost his sight in an accident.
 She continued her involvement in the Bombay Lady’s Association and may have been involved in relief for those affected by the 1930 flood in Bombay.
 I have been unable to ascertain the date of her death.

 Mithan Tata married a fellow lawyer, Jamshed Sorab Lam, and was active in women’s and social organisations throughout her life.
 In 1947 she chaired the Women’s Committee set up for the Relief and Rehabilitation of Refugees from Pakistan.
 She was also involved in the All India Women’s Conference.
 She died in 1981.

-Contributed by Sue Donnelly (LSE Archivist) with thanks to Dr Sumita Mukherjee (Senior Lecturer in History, University of Bristol) for additional information regarding Herabai and Mithan Tata.
+Thanks to Dr Sumita Mukherjee (Senior Lecturer in History, University of Bristol) for additional information regarding Herabai and Mithan Tata.